monatemedia/Educational-Technologist---UCT---Pre-Interview-Test/README.md

 - Install a USB cable between the `Capture Agent` and the `DSP` to be able to record audio from the `Mic` and `Lapel Mic` without using the `Sony NX3` if video is not required.
 The `Capture Agent` and the `DSP` sit in the same rack.

-- Replace the 10m USB extension with a shorter cable, if the device at the end of it can be moved closer, or as an alternative a CAT 6E solution if that is not possible.
+- Replace the `10m USB extension` with a USB cable of >3m, if the devices at the end of it can be moved closer.
+Alternatively, if the devices cannot be moved closer, implement a [Active USB Cable](https://www.takealot.com/usb-2-0-active-extension-cable-10m/PLID44484002?srsltid=AfmBOooizpj5UAPOSmaY7XWEtaA9cLJk35ZL5b2MIzcs1kJvcwHhuLH4) or [USB-to-Ethernet Extenders](https://www.takealot.com/usb-to-ethernet-adapter-usb-to-ethernet-extension/PLID72477084) with CAT 6E cable solution if that is not possible.
 This assumes that this cable is in fact required.

 - Unplug the `Keyboard and Mouse` from the `USB HUB` and plug it directly into the `Capture Agent`.